paulovieira/bones/README.md

 # Bones

+**IMPORTANT**: this fork was created only to add some simple fixes necessary to run Tilemill with node v4.

+The original readme is below.

+---

 Bones provides conventions for [Backbone](http://documentcloud.github.com/backbone/) applications.
 It allows most code to be shared on the server and the client.
 Bones exposes your Backbone controller routes as regular paths on the server so they can be accessed by non-JavaScript agents, while capable clients can enjoy the normal client-side Backbone experience.

 ## Getting started